videosdk-live/videosdk-docs/docs/guide/audio-and-video-calling/features/record-meeting.md

 # Record Meeting

-Record meeting allows participants to record video and audio during the meeting.
+Record meeting allows participants to record video & audio during the meeting.
 The recording files are available in developer dashboard.
 Any participant can start / stop recording any time during the meeting.

 This guide will provide an overview of how to implement start and stop Meeting Recording.